PsychNeuro/ed1/book/acknowledgments.md

 # Acknowledgments

 Thanks to the current beta-testers for reading!
-Elah Sordean in particular found several typos.
+Elah Sordean and Crystal Diaz in particular found several typos, and Victoria Smith who highlighted many places where the text was unclear.